Stein Aerts

 Stein Aerts is a Belgian bio-engineer and computational biologist.
-He leads the Laboratory of Computational Biology at VIB and KU Leuven (University of Leuven), and has received several accolades for his research into the workings of the genomic regulatory code.
+He leads the Laboratory of Computational Biology at VIB and KU Leuven (University of Leuven), and is director of VIB.AI, the VIB Center for AI & Computational Biology.
+He has received several accolades for his research into the workings of the genomic regulatory code.

 Early life and education

 Aerts was born and raised in Heusden-Zolder, Belgium, where he completed his secondary education at Heilig-Hart College.
 He obtained a Master's degree in Bioscience Engineering (Molecular Biology) from the University of Leuven, and subsequently combined a job as Assistant IT Project Leader at Janssen Pharmaceutica with advanced studies in Applied Computer Science at the University of Brussels.
 He obtained a PhD in Engineering (Bioinformatics), working at the Department of Electrical Engineering ESAT-SCD at the University of Leuven.

 Academic career

 Aerts completed his postdoc training working on the genomics of gene regulation in the fruit fly model Drosophila melanogaster in the lab of Bassem Hassan at VIB in Leuven, including a research visit at the Developmental Biology Institute of Marseille, Luminy (IBDML), in France, with Denis Thierry and Carl Herrmann.

 In 2009, Aerts was appointed assistant professor at the University of Leuven, where he is now full professor, and heads the Laboratory of Computational Biology at the KU Leuven Department of Human Genetics.
 Since 2016, he was also appointed VIB group leader.
 Aerts teaches several courses, including Introduction to Bioinformatics, Bioinformatics: Structural and Comparative Genomics, Bioinformatics and Systems Biology: Sequence, Structure & Evolution and Bioinformatics and Systems Biology: Expression, Regulation and Networks at the University of Leuven.
 His research focuses on deciphering the genomic regulatory code, using a combination of single-cell, machine-learning, and high-throughput experimental approaches.